First-generation college students face challenges, but at Elmhurst, they find the support they need.

 What’s more, we offer a wide range of programs and resources designed to celebrate our diversity, foster intercultural understanding and support the expression of cultural identity.
-For example, the Office of Intercultural Student Affairs sponsors retreats, lectures and movie screenings that encourage discussion and tolerance.
-Student groups such as the Black Student Union and the Coalition for Multicultural Empowerment promote awareness and understanding.
+For example, the Office of Intercultural Student Affairs sponsors retreats, lectures and movie screenings that encourage discussion and inclusion.
+Student groups such as the Black Student Union, HABLAMOS, Asian Club of Elmhurst & Queer-Straight Alliance promote awareness, understanding and inclusion.

 Several academic programs also support cultural exploration.
 The major in intercultural studies uses an interdisciplinary and developmental model to examine cultures, power, prestige, privilege, group interrelationships and cross-cultural interactions.
 And numerous study-away opportunities invite you to immerse yourself in a new culture and gain a global perspective.

 For more information about diversity at Elmhurst, please contact us.